OnlyInAmerica/GlassCast/README.md

 Live HLS Streaming proof-of-concept for Google Glass.
 Powered by [Kickflip](https://kickflip.io).

-It's reccomended to have your Glass connected to Wifi before proceeding.
+I recommended you connect your Glass to Wifi vs. forwarding data through the Glass mobile app.

 ## SECRETS.java
 After you [sign up](https://kickflip.io) for a Kickflip account, copy your API keys to `SECRETS.java`: